Medvedev91/timeto.me/README.md

 You must set a timer for each activity, like eating, working, reading, etc.

-**There is NO “stop” option!
+**There is NO "stop" option!
 Once you complete one activity, you must set the timer for the next one, even if it is a "sleeping" activity.**

-In other words, to finish the current activity, you have to start the timer for the next one.
+In other words, to finish the current activity, you have to start the next one.

 This way provides real 24/7 data on how long everything takes.
 It will look like this: